 - Methodology of teaching (flipped classroom model and beyond)

 - Performance metrics (new testing and interactive tools)

 - Cost reductions (dramatically reducing the costs of education for students)

 - Interactivity (expanding beyond the “raise your hand” tradition)

 - Accessibility (ability to demonstrate skills to a wider audience)

 - Diversity (both in terms of demographics and subject matter)

 In a 2018 article, the eLearning Industry published a related article on the difference between mobile learning and eLearning for education.
-If you’re new to this topic, you might also like to review that brief intro to the applications for eLearning websites.
+If you’re new to this topic, you might also review the applications for eLearning websites in general.

 Comparing monetization and privacy features

 With the above context in mind, let’s turn to some key features specific to live education broadcasting.
 Of course, online educators have many different needs for live stream video technology.
 However, many share a need for two features in particular: monetization and privacy.